 The Consecrated Life is a special way of living out the "Evangelical Counsels" of poverty, chastity, and obedience.
 Throughout the centuries, men and women have dedicated themselves completely to lives of prayer and service.
 As a nun or sister, monk or brother, those called to the Consecrated Life contribute to the holiness of the People of God by supporting us all in prayer.

-If you feel God's call in your heart to live this life of prayer and community, feel free to contact Fr.
-Greg, Father Garcia, or one of our Sisters; or you can check out some of the wonderful resources on Consecrated Life that the US Bishops have provided.
+If you feel God's call in your heart to live this life of prayer and community, feel free to contact Father Kevin, or one of our Sisters; or you can check out some of the wonderful resources on Consecrated Life that the US Bishops have provided.
 For more information, click here.

 Through Holy Orders, Jesus continues to guide and serve His Church in the persons of deacons, priests, and bishops.
 Those called to these Holy Orders are responsible for preaching God's Word, celebrating the Sacraments, and sharing the Church's charitable works with the world.

 There are two basic ways in which men live out Holy Orders as priests: as diocesan priests, or in a religious order.
 If you feel the call to serve God's Church, to celebrate the Sacraments, and to preach the Word of God, please contact Fr.
-Murphy and he will be happy to chat with you about God's action in your life.
+Kevin (410-284-6600) and he will be happy to chat with you about God's action in your life.
 You may also want to check out Baltimore's Vocations Office website for more information about parish priesthood.

 Regardless of which vocation to which one is called, the key to knowing God's will for us is prayer.
 Through prayer, we come to know God's plan for our lives and we receive the courage to be able to follow it joyfully.
 When God calls us to a certain way of life, He is calling us to our ultimate happiness.
 There is joy is giving of oneself; and those who are authentically living their vocations are signs of God's love for us all.